William Devin Howell: Melanie Ruth Camilini

 29-year-old Melanie Ruth Camilini, a mother of two from Seymour, went missing on January 1, 2003.
 She had recently been living in Waterbury and was last seen in that area with two men.
 Camilini was known to have a substance abuse problem and would regularly disappear for long periods of time.
 Her body was discovered buried behind a New Britain shopping center and was identified in 2015.

 Janice Roberts

-Janice Roberts was the working name used by Danny Lee Whistnant, (b.
+Janice Roberts (b.
 October 5, 1958), a 44-year-old transgender woman from New Britain.
 She was last seen alive on June 18, 2003, when observed getting into Howell's blue van outside a Stop & Shop in Wethersfield.
 She was reported missing on June 24.
-Howell later told an informant that he tried to engage Roberts in a sexual act and, when realizing that she was transgender, strangled her.
+Howell later told an informant that he tried to engage Roberts in a sexual act and, when realizing that she was a transgender woman, strangled her.

 Diane Cusack

 Diane Cusack, a 55-year-old New Britain resident, disappeared in mid-2003.
 Police last had contact with her on July 9, during a landlord-tenant dispute.
 Her remains were found behind the New Britain shopping plaza in 2007, and she was identified in 2011.
 Cusack, who had had a substance abuse problem, had been out of contact with her family for years and had never been reported missing.